rioualen/gene-regulation/doc/dependencies.rst

     nano ~/.profile

-Fetch this paragraph and add your new tool:
+Fetch this paragraph and add the path to manually installed executables:

 ::

     # set PATH so it includes user's private bin if it exists
     if [ -d "$HOME/bin" ] ; then
-        PATH="$HOME/bin/sickle:$PATH"
+        PATH="$HOME/bin:$PATH"
     fi

 Execute the file to validate the change.